rejot-dev/rejot/README.md

 # ReJot - Synchronization Engine

-ReJot is a synchronization engine for enterprises that modernizes sharing data between backend services, while avoiding the complexities of Kafka.
+ReJot is a database to database synchronization engine and data catalog for enterprises with distributed architectures and teams.
-Remote data is queried as if it were local, accelerating development by eliminating lengthy integration processes.
+Our aim is to replace event sourcing and gRPC/REST as a means of sharing data between (micro)services.

+Services use their existing database as an interface for remote datasets.
+Data owners can publish datasets in a shared catalog, allowing other teams to consume them.
+Our sync engine tracks changes to these datasets and propagates updates to consumer database in real time.

 **Find our hosted solution here:** [app.rejot.dev](https://app.rejot.dev/)